Ours in Silicon Valley: how to become a millionaire in the US

 “Do you want me to make you a million views?” - in a T-shirt with such an inscription, Alexander Debelov arrived at a major marketing conference in New York five years ago.
 He could not afford an entrance ticket to the Forum of Professionals, but he managed to get a free student pass.
 He only unwound Virool, realizing that the T-shirt with its own logo will not catch anyone’s eye.

 “I understood that a slogan that reflects the essence of my startup is a chance to attract attention.
 And it worked - the professionals read, stopped and said: yes, this is interesting to me.
-That was my cheapest advertising campaign, ”says Debelov.
+That was my cheapest promotion, ”says Debelov.

 Get out to promote the brand in a more than a modest budget had differently, but always with humor.
 To the party MicrosoftFor example, a start-up came in pre-made penny carnival glasses with backlighting - they love them in nightclubs.
 Only on the glasses was written I love virool...
 The evening's guests loved the free-to-play flashy glasses, and soon hundreds of people were dancing and clapping with a glowing advertisement for the humble startup.
 “The party was ours!” - laughs, recalling the very recent past, the boss of a respectable office, showing those glasses.